Malcolm Turnbull: Early life and education

-Turnbull spent his first three years of school at Vaucluse Public School.
-He then boarded at Sydney Grammar Preparatory School in St Ives, before attending Grammar's high school campus on College Street on a partial scholarship.
+After spending his first three years of schooling at Vaucluse Public School, he started boarding at Sydney Grammar School in St Ives.
+Turnbull wrote that he hated boarding school, as he was bullied due to bed wetting.
+Bruce, now a single father, had troubles paying school fees, causing many letters to be sent to the Turnbull residence from the school bursar.
+These financial issues forced the Turnbulls to move from Vaucluse to a small flat in Double Bay, where they lived without much furniture.
+Turnbull then began to attend Grammar's high school campus on College Street, on a partial scholarship.
 During this time he lived at the school's former Randwick boarding facilities.
-He was made senior school co-captain in 1972, as well as winning the Lawrence Campbell Oratory Competition, excelling particularly in the literary subjects such as English and history.
-However, contrary to certain sources, Turnbull was not the dux of his graduating year at Sydney Grammar.
-In 1987, in memory of his late father, he set up the Bruce Turnbull means-tested scholarship at Sydney Grammar, which offers full remission of fees to a student unable to afford them.
+Also during this time Bruce remarried, and his business continued to grow.
+The Turnbulls moved into a large apartment in Point Piper, and the pressure of the school fees was relieved.
+Although a mediocre mathematician, Turnbull excelled in Greek, English, and History, and joined the debating and drama clubs, where he won the Lawrence Campbell Oratory Competition and starred in numerous Shakespeare plays, respectively.
+He was made senior school co-captain in 1972, however, contrary to certain sources, Turnbull was not the dux of his graduating year at Sydney Grammar.
+In 1987, in memory of his late father, he set up the Bruce Turnbull means-tested scholarship at Sydney Grammar, offering full remission of fees to a student unable to afford them.

 In 1973, Turnbull attended the University of Sydney, graduating with a Bachelor of Arts in political science in 1977 and a Bachelor of Laws in 1978.
-During his studies, he was involved in student politics, serving as board director of the University of Sydney Union.
+Turnbull wrote for the school's newspaper, Honi Soit, writing largely about politics.
+Turnbull also visited former Premier of New South Wales Jack Lang, discussing 1920s and 1930s state politics.
+During his studies, he was involved in student politics, serving as board director of the University of Sydney Union and a member of the Students' Representative Council.
 He also worked part-time as a political journalist for Nation Review, Radio 2SM and Channel 9, covering state politics.
+Around this time, Turnbull would meet businessman Kerry Packer, for whom he would later do extensive legal work.

-In 1978, Turnbull won a Rhodes Scholarship and attended Brasenose College, Oxford, where he studied for a postgraduate Bachelor of Civil Law from 1978 to 1980, graduating with honours.
+In 1978, Turnbull won a Rhodes Scholarship and attended Brasenose College, Oxford, where he briefly studied for a business degree before switching to a postgraduate Bachelor of Civil Law from 1978 to 1980, graduating with honours.
 While at Oxford, he worked for The Sunday Times and contributed to newspapers and magazines in both the United States and Australia.
+He befriended the future UK prime minister Theresa May, who credits Turnbull for encouraging her husband Philip May to propose to her.
+Turnbull also met his future wife, Lucy, during this time.
 During Turnbull's time at Oxford, a university don wrote of him that he was "always going to enter life's rooms without knocking".